Laos travel advice

 The Lao people speak a tonal dialect which is very similar to that in Northern Thailand.
 French is still recognized as the official second language of the government but English is now spoken more widely throughout the country, especially by the younger generation.
 You will often be greeted by shouts of "Sabaidee" which means hello.
 Laotians often greet each other by pressing together their palms, an action known as 'nop', although it is considered acceptable for men to shake hands.

 Food and drink

-Tipping is now coomonplace in Laos especially in the service industry and you should be prepared to tip guides, drivers and porters who assist you during your stay.
-As a guideline if you are travelling alone we would recommend that you tip your guide between $7-8 per day, if travelling in a couple then allow $8-10 per couple per day.
+Tipping is now commonplace in Laos especially in the service industry and you should be prepared to tip guides, drivers and porters who assist you during your stay.
+As a guideline if you are traveling alone we would recommend that you tip your guide between $7-8 per day, if traveling in a couple then allow $8-10 per couple per day.

 We use the best guides and drivers available in Laos but if for any reason you are not satisfied with the service you receive then please speak to our agents who will be able to provide a different guide or driver to accompany you.

 The Laos currency is the Laotian New Kip.
 One Kip (Kp) is equal to 100 cents.
 Thai and US currency is widely accepted in shops, markets and hotels in Vientiane and Luang Prabang.
 There are no restrictions on the import or export of foreign currency, although banks will only accept Thai Bahts, GB Sterling or US Dollars.